 Chances are that you want to share your budget report with other people: the client, your managers, and your team.
 With Teamdeck, you can generate a link to your report and send it to relevant people.
 Play with the report we’ve built in this blog post here.

 We hope that this tutorial will help you create a cost tracking report for your projects.
-If you have some cost reporting needs we didn’t address in this blog post, we encourage you to schedule a consultation with our customer success team.
-We’ll be happy to show you how you can create an auto-updating report that perfectly fits your team’s needs.
+If you have some cost reporting needs we didn’t address in this blog post, we encourage you to schedule a call with Aniela.
+She’ll be happy to show you how you can create an auto-updating report that perfectly fits your team’s needs.